IBM/cp4i-deployment-samples/DrivewayDentDeletion/Operators/readme.md

 - Deploy to dev/test and wait for rollout tasks: Each of these tasks applies a CR to deploy/update an MQ/ACE microservice and waits for the deploy/update to rollout so the microservice is running the newly built image once the task has completed.
 - Test APIC API in Dev environment: Runs a test of the POST/GET endpoints to verify that the dev environment is working.
 This acts as a gate for rolling out the change to the test environment.
 - Copy images to test tasks: Copies the images from the dev project to the test project.
-- Configure APIC resources taks: Creates APIC Product, users, subscription in Dev provider organisation at later stage in test organisation
+- Configure APIC resources taks: Creates APIC Product, users, subscription in `Dev provider organisation` at later stage in `test provider organisation`
--Test APIC API in Test environment task: This task will run a final test of the POST/GET endpoints to verify the API published in the APIC catalog in test environment.
+- Test APIC API in Test environment task: This task will run a final test of the POST/GET endpoints to verify the API published in the APIC catalog in test environment i.e. `test provider org`.